faasm/faasm/docs/scheduling.md

-# Scheduling and Work Sharing
+# Scheduling

-Faasm workers schedule tasks via a standard work-sharing approach.
-This means function calls are distributed randomly, and workers will hand them off to another worker if that worker is better suited to execute it.
-This means functions will always be run by the same worker (hence able to share local in-memory state), provided resources are available.
+Multiple instances of the Faasm runtime communicate to form a distributed work-sharing scheduler.
+This means function calls can be distributed randomly, and the runtime will hand them off to another runtime instance if it is better suited to execute it.

-In auto-scaling environments such as KNative, the workers will auto-scale to meet demand.
+This means functions will always be run by the same runtime instance, and hence able to share local in-memory state, provided resources are available.